linusmoreau/todo-list/README.md

 - I want to be able to view items for specific subjects
 - I want to be able to save my to-do list to file
 - I want to be able to be able to load my to-do list from file

+### Citations
+- Data persistence is modelled off of the JsonSerializationDemo repository provided by Paul Carter.